sktime/community-org/events/sktime-onboarding-days.md

 [Register now!](https://www.eventbrite.com/e/sktime-onboarding-days-tickets-154010598847)

+The Zoom link to join the event will be emailed to you shortly before the event starts.

 ## Summary
 This event provides entry level introductions, tutorials, org onboarding, and opportunities to socialize with new and veteran community members.